margols/330-PLP/MatLabTutorial.md

 r=x+z; % output will be stored in ans
 %assigns the value of x +z to r

+x+z
-x+z % will store the output in ans, printing it out to the terminal as well
+Will store the output in ans, printing it out to the terminal as well

 ```
 -Adding ints and strings